thefiredragon/MacOS-XPS-9500-4K-OpenCore/README.md

 # Brightness hotkeys
 The BRT6 patch used by previous Dell XPS models isn't working on the XPS 9500.
 However, fn+S and fn+B hotkeys are functioning in place of the original fn+F6 and fn+F7.

+# Undervolting
+This EFI comes preinstalled with VoltageShift kext.
+To undervolt, visit https://github.com/sicreative/VoltageShift (skip the kext loading part).

 # Notes
-Touchscreen and Touchpad currently only working with Voodooi2c version 2.4.4, newer version will break the touchpad Touchscreen SSDT-Patch to force interrupt mode included.
+Touchscreen and Touchpad currently only working with Voodooi2c version 2.4.4, newer version will break the Touchpad.
+Touchscreen SSDT-Patch to force interrupt mode included.